Zhao Ziyang

 The announcement of price decontrol triggered nationwide panic buying and bank runs as inflation surged to 18.5%, generating public discontent that contributed to the political unrest of 1989.

-Student-led pro-democracy protests centered in Beijing's Tiananmen Square were suppressed by the military on June 4, 1989.
+Large-scale protests centred on Beijing's Tiananmen Square were suppressed by the military on 4 June 1989; the death toll remains unknown.
 The events remain heavily censored in mainland China.